 I work with individuals and couples.

-To begin with I offer a free session to enable us to tune in to each other and make sure that we’re a good fit.
+To begin with I offer a free 20 – 30 minute chat to enable us to tune in to each other and make sure that we’re a good fit.
 Once we’ve agreed to work together your therapeutic journey is shaped by what emerges in the sessions.

 I offer a framework for your therapy that provides reparative conditions that are safe and holding.
 I aim to provide a kind and understanding atmosphere in which your feelings can be processed and validated, creating the conditions that enable you to heal and allow self-insights to emerge and for any outdated patterns to change.